nhsconnect/CareConnectAPI/pages/design/design_get_record.md

 {% include important.html content="This section provides an overview of how records can be requested using FHIR including APIs, API operations, messages, documents and extended operations" %}

 FHIR is designed to support a wide variety of contexts and architectures, the most modern and granular being a RESTful API model.
 A RESTful API model is based on exposing operations such as create, read, update, delete (CRUD) and stateless access.
 This access is typically a granular way to access content and helps testing, security and monitoring of the exposed data.
 An important consideration of the RESTful model is that interactions are driven by the consumer of the data who will pull data by making requests to the provider when they need it.
-Small requests are expected from the Consumer, which the Provider answers immediately requiring the Consumer to maintain state.
-This makes it possible for the Consumer to provide richer experiences for end users.
+Small requests are expected from the consumer, which the provider answers immediately requiring the consumer to maintain state.
+This makes it possible for the consumer to provide richer experiences for end users.

 ```
-A Consumer refers to either a client system or a person that has a need to retrieve data from a Provider.
+A 'consumer' refers to either a client system or a person that has a need to retrieve data from a provider.
 ```

 The default paradigm of FHIR often appears to be RESTful as the interactions are granular.
 However, FHIR can also be implemented with more traditional messaging and document exchanges.
 While this typically means bundling up a variety of resources into bundles for transfer, either as a message or attachment, there is often a practical desire to do the same in response to a single API query.
 Amongst other reasons, this could be for the convenience of the requester by simplifying the requesting code, or to improve the performance of the the supplying system due to constraints that may exist around the architecture and manner of accessing the stored information.
 This does start to move away from a solution that can be considered purely RESTful to a more coarse grained approach typical of Service Oriented Architectures (SOA) or Remote Procedure Calls (RPC).